sassoftware/saspy/saspy/doc/source/getting-started.rst

 Partitioning data is essential to avoid overfitting during model development. this can be achived using the partition method.
 In this example we are going to partion inplace stratifying based on the variable left.
 If no variable is provided or the variable is interval then simple random sampling (SRS) is done.
-We can then create two
+We can then create two partitions; test and training.
 .. code:: ipython3

     hr.partition('left')